-This program is composed of nine courses, listed below.
-Each course can be completed online in 1-2 hours each and contains lectures, reference materials and a quiz.
+The program is composed of six courses listed below.
+Each can be completed online in 1-2 hours each.
+Each course contains a lecture, reference materials, and a quiz, and some include recommended readings.
 Communicate questions or comments using the program discussion board.

 Certificates of completion are awarded online upon successful completion of the program.
 Graduates are recognized on a register located on the certificate program web page.

 Please note that the completion of an online certificate program should be listed within the education section of a resume or CV.
 It is not equivalent to completing a board certification process.

 There are very specific conditions under which a laboratory must operate and this program provides a comprehensive introduction to the many layers of regulatory oversight involved.
 This program is an opportunity for participants to learn about the regulations themselves as well as their importance and impact.
 The program concentrates on federal and state regulations, how CLIA ’88, OSHA, and HIPAA affect laboratory operations, compliance, reimbursement, and the regulation of diagnostic tests.

 Participants who complete this certificate program will be able to:

 - Discuss the history of and need for laboratory regulation and CLIA ‘88